Merrill Edge at a glance

 Customer support: Merrill is a great choice here, because of the responsiveness.
 You’ll have access to customer support on the phone 24 hours a day throughout the week, and you can get in-person assistance at more than 2,000 Bank of America locations after scheduling an appointment.
 The broker’s online chat representatives respond quickly too.
 In recent checks, replies from Merrill’s chat came back in less than 30 seconds and were helpful in getting answers to questions.
 You’ll also be able to contact support via the broker’s in-house messaging program once you’re a client.

-Available account types: If the account type exists, there’s a good chance that Merrill offers it, and that’s not always the case for brokers.
+Available account types: If the account type exists, there’s a good chance that Merrill offers it, and that’s not always the case for online brokers.
 Of course, Merrill offers individual and joint accounts, traditional and Roth IRAs, but it also provides a number of less-common account types, too.
 These include trust, guardianship, SIMPLE IRA, SEP IRA and solo 401(k), among others.

 Integration with Bank of America: Even if you don’t sign up with Bank of America’s Preferred Rewards program, your account with Merrill will be linked with your Bank of America account.
 That’s great when you want to transfer money from one to the other, because it happens instantly.
 Compare that with the days it typically takes to transfer money from your non-affiliated bank to your broker.
 So if you want to buy a stock immediately, you must wait for the funds to clear.
 On top of this, it’s also useful to simply have all your accounts with one organization, making your financial life just a bit easier.